rancher-sandbox/rancher-desktop/docs/installing.md

 Rancher Desktop requires the following on Linux:

-- Any of the tested distributions.
-    - openSUSE Leap 15.3 or higher.
-    - Ubuntu 20.04 or higher.
-    - Fedora 33 or higher.
+- A distribution that can install .deb or .rpm packages, or AppImages.
-- Persistent internet connection.
+- A persistent internet connection.

 It is also recommended to have: